-Deep work prevents us from reacting by scheduling time for focused work where we turn off all our notifications and devices for an hour or two and sit down in a quiet place undisturbed to focus on work that matters.
-It allows us to focus without distraction.
+Deep work prevents us from reacting by scheduling time for focused work where we turn off all our notifications and devices for an hour or two and sit down in a quiet place, undisturbed, to focus on work that matters.
+It allows us to focus without distraction as we practice moments of digital minimalism.

-It does work and it is something I have been using for years when I need to get a book finished or I have an important project to complete.
-Two hours set aside for planned focused work puts me in a position to get my projects completed on time and to a high level of quality.
+It works, and it is something I have been using for years when I need to get a book finished or I have an important project to complete.
+Time spent on planned focused work puts me in a position to get my projects completed on time and with high quality.

 Table of Contents